jakekara/randstatebills-pub/README.md

 10 minutes, and it was a nice change from AWS, which can be pretty cumbersome for running tiny apps like this.

+The clock.py file is what controls the 10-minute interval.

 #### About this repop

 This repo is automatically generated to shield private files, so it won't